-Demonic Spiders - Ninjas, Suspicious Persons, Ronins, Killers, and generally NPCs that has a face-covering look that roams in the night.
+Ninjas, Suspicious Persons, Ronins, Killers, and generally NPCs that has a face-covering look that roams in the night.
 Especially the Samurai Hunter in the third game.

 4's Online Mode, which introduces you to other people's characters, often wielding fully upgraded swords that can kill you in one hit is firmly in this territory.
 Thankfully, they are still AI-governed, meaning that tactics that apply to any other enemies are just as viable.

-Game Breaker - Especially in the second installment.
-Gaming the sword enhancement system via Save Scumming, careful choices of which attributes you improve on which particular sword, and smart usage of Title Appraisal will get you swords that can absolutely demolish all comers even on the hardest difficulty levels.
+In 2, gaming the sword enhancement system via Save Scumming, careful choices of which attributes you improve on which particular sword, and smart usage of Title Appraisal will get you swords that can absolutely demolish all comers even on the hardest difficulty levels.
 The third game is very similar in this respect.